We are hiring!

-The Rossi lab is recruiting postdocs interested in using deep brain two-photon calcium imaging and electrophysiology to study the neural basis of feeding and obesity.
+The Rossi lab is recruiting motivated individuals at all levels interested in using deep brain two-photon calcium imaging and electrophysiology to study the neural basis of feeding and obesity.
 Please contact us for more information.

 What we do